serverless/emulator/README.md

 ## Using the Local Emulator

-The following documents provide some insights on how configure and use the Local Emulator.
+The following documents provide some insights on how to configure and use the Local Emulator.

 ### Options